openedx/edx-proctoring/docs/backends.rst

         "name": "Course Final Exam"
     }

 The config object will match the config keys returned from the configuration endpoint above.
-Any options which aren't passed in should be set to default values by the proctoring provider.
+Any options which aren't passed in should be set to default values by the proctoring service.

 The PS system should respond with an object containing at least the following fields::